Jeff-Lawlis08/Nerd-Social/README.md

   It's Social Media... for Nerds!
   This app will allow a user to:
     - build a profile
-    - search games
+    - search video games
-    - review/rate games
+    - review/rate video games
 - Features:
   - User profiles:
     - users will be able to build an editable profile page that shows their highest rated games (with links to said games' pages), as well as a list of all of their reviews